Richie Mensah: 2008–present: producer and recording artiste

 In 2012, he signed an all female group called D3 to his Lynx Entertainment record label.
 The group, released hit singles such as 'Good Girls Gone Bad' and 'Gyani Gyani' before splitting at the end of 2013 due to educational commitments of the young group members.
 The lead singer of the group, MzVee was subsequently signed to the record label as a solo artiste and went on to release three albums under the label, Reveelation in 2014, Verified in 2015, and DaaVee in 2017 to commercial and critical acclaim.

 Richie is also a mentor on MTN's Hitmaker, Ghana's largest music talent show The show launched in 2012 is now in its ninth season.

-He also has two of the hottest young afrobeats stars KiDi and Kuami Eugene signed to his label.
+He also has two afrobeats stars, KiDi and Kuami Eugene, signed to his label.

 In January 2017, Richie was appointed Director of Music and Industry Standards by the Musicians Union of Ghana (MUSIGA) to work with MUSIGA's newly established Membership and Business Development Office and lead on their industry standardization efforts.